manastalukdar/manastalukdar.github.io/website-nuxt3/blog/2019/09/04/some-thoughts-on-engineering-internships/readme.md

 1. accomplish something that s/he can feel proud of.
 2. complete work that they can put on their resume and would be a value-addition for their career.
-3. obtain industry experience\dots
+3. obtain industry experience.

 In my experience, the path that checks off all of these boxes is by having the intern work on end-to-end project(s) that they can take from start to completion.
-Typically, it is a good idea to shortlist a few project ideas and then discuss with the intern after s/he starts, so they know that their interests and inputs are valued - this goes a long way in converting the intern into a returning full-time employee.
+Typically, it is a good idea to shortlist a few project ideas and then discuss with the intern after s/he starts, so they know that their interests and inputs are valued.
+This goes a long way in converting the intern into a returning full-time employee.

 ## Mentoring